 2. Be flexible.
-Plan time slots that do not have any destinations or activities.
-This will allow for impromptu reading, going for a walk, or just exploring your surroundings for God’s fingerprints in nature.
+Allow time slots that do not have any destinations or activities.
+This will allow for impromptu reading, or just looking for God’s fingerprints in nature.

 3. Pray before leaving home, not only for safe travels but also for revelations of God’s love and character along the way.
 Also, pray for opportunities to share God’s love with strangers.

 4. Take praise and worship music with you for times when you can’t read or do anything else.
 You can also listen to Scripture, Christian podcasts, or audiobooks.

 5. Be realistic about your vacation plans.
 Sometimes things don’t work out the way we envisioned.
 Look for ways to thank God for this re-direction.